-GHSS 612 Global Health Systems
+GHSS 612 Health Systems from a Global Perspective 3 Credits

 The purpose of this course is to strengthen the capacity of health system practitioners, policy makers and managers to better equip them to develop/improve the performance of their health systems and to meet the challenges within health systems.
 The course blends theoretical and conceptual knowledge with practical tools to accomplish important tasks and provides hands-on practice in using those tools.
 Leadership and governance: Political environment; Advocacy and lobby strategies; leading change - Decentralization; Health Human resources planning, financing, managing, capacity building and conflict resolution; Health service delivery, management and quality assurance.
 Health system financing and tools for health policy implementation: Leadership in policy implementation; Policy analysis; developing an implementation framework; systems change management